YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     subscripts of that next node, and :code:`next.elemsUsed` to the number of subscripts.

-- If there is no subsequent node, the method returns the NODEEND error, making no changes to the structures below :code:`next`.
+- If there is no subsequent node, the method returns the NODEEND error (:code:`yottadb.YDB_ERR_NODEEND`), making no changes to the structures below :code:`next`.

 Go NodePrevST()
 ---------------